 SB 6175 Concerning housing affordability tax incentives for existing structures would allow a city to establish a retail sales and use tax deferral program for conversion of underutilized commercial property to affordable housing.
 This bill passed the Senate on a vote of 48 to 1.
-It has a public hearing in the House Housing Committee at 4:00 pm on February 20.
+It has been amended, and that amended bill is scheduled for executive session in the House Finance Committee on Monday, February 26.